optimizely/fastly-compute-starter-kit/README.md

 [Optimizely Full Stack](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs) is a feature flagging and experimentation platform for websites, mobile apps, chatbots, APIs, smart devices, and anything else with a network connection.

 You can deploy code behind feature flags, experiment with A/B tests, and roll out or roll back features immediately.
-All of this functionality is available with minimal performance impact via easy-to-use, open source SDKs.
+All of this functionality is available with minimal performance impact through easy-to-use, open source SDKs.

 ---